 A Guide to the Raleigh Christmas Parade

-There's no surer sign of the holiday season quickly approaching than the return of one of Raleigh, N.C.'s best (and biggest) annual traditions—the Raleigh Christmas Parade!
-An event truly made for the whole family, the parade provides endless entertainment in downtown Raleigh for one Sat. morning each year.
-Here's everything you need to know—when, where and how—about the 2018 parade.
+There's no surer sign of the holiday season quickly approaching than the return of one of Raleigh, N.C.'s best (and biggest) annual traditions—the ABC11 Raleigh Christmas Parade!
+An event truly made for the whole family, the parade provides endless entertainment in downtown Raleigh for one Saturday morning each year.
+Here's everything you need to know—when, where and how—about the 2022 parade.

 What is it?

-The Raleigh Christmas Parade, the largest such parade between Atlanta and Washington, D.C., marches through downtown Raleigh for more than two hours, drawing nearly 65,000 visitors to the streets to see marching bands, dancers, classic cars, superheroes and Santa Claus (more than 115 entries are expected to peruse the route in 2018).
+The Raleigh Christmas Parade, the largest such parade between Atlanta and Washington, D.C., marches through downtown Raleigh for more than two hours, drawing nearly 80,000 visitors to the streets to see marching bands, dancers, classic cars, superheroes and Santa Claus (more than 115 entries are expected to peruse the route).

-The 2018 version of one of Raleigh's favorite holiday traditions will be the 74th annual edition of the parade.
+The 2022 version of one of Raleigh's favorite holiday traditions will be the 78th annual edition of the parade!